-- Add the colorful bowls, plastic eggs, poms-poms, and buttons.
+- Add colorful bowls, plastic eggs, poms-poms, and buttons.

-- Encourage your little kids to fill the plastics bowls and eggs and then scoop, pour, and dump.
+- Encourage your little kids to fill the plastic bowls and eggs and then scoop, pour, and dump.

 The little guy had a blast filling up the plastic eggs and then dumping the poms-poms and buttons into the colorful bowls.

 You know, there was also lots of stacking and unstacking and filling up the colorful bowls and transferring pom-poms and buttons back and forth between them.
 Did I mention that some color sorting just kind of happened too?

 There are so many activities that you could do with a sensory bin like this.
 Everything from counting to adding a few fine motor tools.
 This one’s sure to please and will be a favorite all month.